acangi/mlmd/content/authors/acangi/_index.md

 title: Attila Cangi

 # Full Name (for SEO)
-first_name: Nelson
+first_name: Attila
-last_name: Bighetti
+last_name: Cangi

+# Username (this should match the folder name)
+authors:
+  - acangi

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: Head of Department